The-OpenROAD-Project/OpenROAD/src/TritonCTS/README.md

 If this parameter is omitted, TritonCTS looks for the clock roots automatically.
 - ``-out_path`` is the output path (full) that the lut.txt and sol_list.txt files will be saved.
 This is used to load an existing characterization, without creating one from scratch.
 - ``-characterization_only`` is a flag that, when specified, makes so that only the library characterization step is run and no clock tree is inserted in the design.
+- ``-post_cts_disable`` is a flag that, when specified, disables the post-processing operation for outlier sinks (buffer insertion on 10% of the way between source and sink).
+- ``-distance_between_buffers`` is the distance (in micron) between buffers that TritonCTS should use when creating the tree.
+When using this parameter, the clock tree algorithm is simplified, and only uses a fraction of the segments from the LUT.
+- ``-branching_point_buffers_distance`` is the distance (in micron) that a branch has to have in order for a buffer to be inserted on a branch end-point.
+This requires the ``-distance_between_buffers`` value to be set.
+- ``-clustering_exponent`` is a value that determines the power used on the difference between sink and means on the CKMeans clustering algorithm.
+If this parameter is omitted, the code gets the default value (4).
+- ``-clustering_unbalance_ratio`` is a value that determines the maximum capacity of each cluster during CKMeans.
+A value of 50% means that each cluster will have extacly half of all sinks for a specific region (half for each branch).
+If this parameter is omitted, the code gets the default value (0.6).

 Instead of creating a characterization, you can use the following tcl snippet to call TritonCTS and load the characterization file..